Jason Paul Collum: Career

 Released on July 28, 2023, Collum's film guide They Made How Many?!
-(Mostly) American Horror Franchises of the 20th Century is a culmination of every horror sequel from the year 1900 to 1999.
+(Mostly) American Horror Franchises of the 20th Century is a culmination of every horror franchise launched from the year 1900 to 1999.
 However, Collum states on page 2 "I truly tried to include every franchise I could...[but] after two years of research, I am still coming across sequels I never knew existed.
 So I cannot claim this book to be a complete guide – just as accurate as I know."
 The 654-page book also includes interviews with over 30 actors and crew of several of the sequels listed.
 By its third day of release, July 31, 2023, the title had climbed on Amazon's list of book sales from #109,927 up to #40,262.
 It was the #1 New release in Amazon's Historical Studies section and rose to #8 on its Best-Selling Horror Movies section.
 The book's cover is created by artist John Konecny and features hand-drawn villainous characters from popular sequels like "Ricky" from Silent Night, Deadly Night 3: Better Watch Out!, Mary Lou Maloney from Hello Mary Lou: Prom Night II, the Driller Killer from Slumber Party Massacre II, Eleanor from Howling IV: The Original Nightmare, Julie Walker from Return of the Living Dead 3, Blade from the Puppet Master franchise, and the lead Ghoulie from Ghoulies III: Ghoulies Go to College.
 The rest of the cover features a grid with the titles of popular franchises and a roman numeral of their most recent sequel.
 A second edition, updated with an additional 50 titles and 2 more actor interviews, was released on August 15, 2024.